-We tested kids GPS trackers—including kids smartwatches—to bring you our top five faves.
+We tested kids GPS trackers—including kids smartwatches—to bring you our top five faves based on gps tracking, location accuracy, alerts, portability and battery life.

 The Best Kids GPS Trackers and Wearables of 2023

 Want to keep your little one safe at school, play, and everywhere in between?
-We think Jiobit is the best kids’ GPS tracker.
+GPS trackers for kids can help you keep tabs on your kiddos and ensure their safety.
+We think Jiobit is the best GPS kids tracker.
 Jiobit's parent app provides you with frequent updates and virtual fence capabilities so you can see your kids arrive safely at school and friends’ houses.

 But Jiobit's not as feature-rich as some of the other kids GPS trackers on the market, so we'll introduce you to our other favorites too.
-The Gabb Watch, for example, is a great wearable option that balance key features and affordability.
+The AngelSense GPS tracker was designed for kids with special needs in mind.
+And the Gabb Watch 3 is a great wearable option that balance key features and affordability.

 Looking specifically for smartwatches?
 Check out our review of the best kids smartwatches.